sbshah97/DS-Algo-Handbook/README.md

 # DA_A_DS
 ## Design and Analysis of Algorithms and Data Structures

-This repository is created to put together all the algorithms and data structures learnt during the 3rd Semester of IT coursework.
+This repository is created to put together all the algorithms and data structures learnt and can serve as a helpful guide for ACM-ICPC handbook.

 ##Usage
 In case you are interested in using the contents of the repository, follow the following steps.